aaronbieber/coaching-blog/content/posts/unicorn-season/index.md

 moments" to reveal the cost of bad decisions, to expose and reset bad strategies.
 Engineering organizations don't have those forcing functions as such.
-The "10x engineer" myth doesn't just produce bad decisions, it produces bad decisions that compound indefinitely.
+The "10x engineer" myth doesn't just produce bad decisions, it produces bad decisions that compound indefinitely, and our annual performance review cycles are the engine that keeps them running, year after year.

-What's worse, we all participate in this *performance review kabuki* that serves to convince us year over year that we are making the right decisions, that we are rewarding the right people for the right reasons.
+This *performance review kabuki* "datawashes" our flawed assumptions so that organizations can convince themselves that they are rewarding the right people for the right reasons.
 Ironically, it is often doing the exact opposite.

 Building organizational leverage isn't just the smarter way to stay in the game indefinitely, it's the only strategy that actually works in either game.
 The